-Expected yield: We estimated the yield of K2 if all 7,000 stars are selected, based on the transitdetection rates of the normal Kepler mission.
-We predict that approximately 45 planet candidates will be detected, of which 30 have radii from 1.75 to 3 Earth radii.
-We estimate that 5 nights of Keck time would be enough to measure the masses of the five 5 most favorable objects in this size range.
-This estimate does not take into account contamination by giants, stars that will be identified via the flicker technique.
+Expected yield: We estimated the yield of K2 if all 37,200 stars are selected, based on the transitdetection rates of the normal Kepler mission.
+We predict that approximately 100 planet candidates will be detected, of which 70 have radii from 1.75 to 3 Earth radii.
+We estimate that 5-7 nights of Keck time would be enough to measure the masses of the ten most favorable objects in this size range.

 Figure 1.
-Estimated effective temperatures, and apparent Kepler magnitudes, of the 15,000 stars in our catalog.
+Estimated effective temperatures, and apparent Kepler magnitudes, of the 53,000 stars in our field 2 catalog.
 Colored lines are approximate thresholds for the detection of transiting planets of various sizes.
+Dashed lines represent contours for the expected amount of telescope time required for an RV mass determination.